AP Week in Pictures, Latin America & Caribbean

-Traditional medicines stand next to a statuette of a coronavirus during the annual Alasita Fair amid the new corocornavirus pandemic in El Alto, Bolivia, Sunday, Jan.
-24, 2021.
-People attended the opening day of the fair to buy tiny replicas of things they aspire to acquire during the year, like homes, cars, wealth.
-The Aymara word "alasita" means "buy me."
+Alejandro Ccasa prays after waiting three days next to an empty oxygen tank for his uncle who has COVID-19 outside a refill shop where he is the first in line before it opens in Callao, Peru, early Feb.
+2, 2021.
+Ccasa's uncle died later that day.

-Despite restrictions to limit the spread of COVID-19, thousands crowd Ipanema Beach in Rio de Janeiro, Brazil, Sunday, Jan.
-24, 2021.
+Smoke from tires set fire by protesters fills a street in Delmas where vendors sell clothing during a countrywide strike demanding the resignation of Haitian President Jovenel Moise in Port-au-Prince, Haiti, Feb.
+1, 2021.

-Seniors sit in wheelchairs as they are organized to receive China's Sinovac CoronaVac vaccine as part of a priority COVID-19 vaccination program for the elderly at the Bezerra de Menezes Asylum in Brasilia, Brazil, Friday, Jan.
-22, 2021.
-In the foreground is a common room filled with antiques.
+An elderly woman gets a shot of China's Sinovac CoronaVac vaccine as part of a priority COVID-19 vaccination program for the elderly at a drive-thru vaccination center in Rio de Janeiro, Brazil, Feb.
+1, 2021.

-A public funeral service worker helps to remove the coffin that contains the remains of Jose Bernardino Ferreira, 77, who died from complications related to COVID-19 in his home, in Manaus, Amazonas state, Friday, Jan.
-22, 2021.
-The number of people who die in their homes amid the new coronavirus pandemic is growing due to the lack of availability in hospitals and the shortage of oxygen.
+Reflected in a motorcycle side mirror, stuntman Pedro Aldana performs a wheelie on his motorbike during an exhibition in the Ojo de Agua neighborhood of Caracas, Venezuela, Jan.
+10, 2021, and published on Feb.
+1.

-A girl hands a coin to a Candombe artist performing at the Rambla of Montevideo, Uruguay, Saturday, Jan.
-23, 2021.
-Uruguay's President Luis Lacalle Pou announces today that Uruguay has an agreement to buy doses of the Pfizer-BioNTech and the Sinovac COVID-19 vaccine.
+Dominican Republic's starting pitcher Joe Van Meter throws during the fourth inning of a Caribbean Series baseball game against Panama at Teodoro Mariscal Stadium in Mazatlan, Mexico, Feb.
+2, 2021.

 Follow AP visual journalism: